-These visits are a once-ayear prevention-focused

-encounter that gives

-patients dedicated time

-with the provider to

-update their health stats

-and address gaps in care.

-From medication reviews

-to mental health checks

-to uncovering social

-determinants of health,

-these visits are invaluable

-in maintaining necessary

-support for seniors.
+These visits are a once-ayear prevention-focused encounter that gives patients dedicated time with the provider to update their health stats and address gaps in care.
+From medication reviews to mental health checks, these visits are invaluable in maintaining necessary support for seniors.